Free delivery on orders over £100

 As with any skincare routine, it’s important to think about what skin type you have and buy accordingly.

 If you have dry skin, it might look flaky or feel tight after cleansing.
 Look out for a cream cleanser to remove make-up without drying out the skin, an alcohol-free toner, thick cream moisturiser and oil-based serum.
-As for ingredients, hyaluronic acid is hydrating but avoid hydroquinone which could irritate the skin and make it even dryer.
+As for ingredients, hyaluronic acid is hydrating, but avoid hydroquinone, which could irritate the skin and make it even drier.

 If you have oily skin, you’ll have excess oil and a shinier appearance.
 Try foaming cleansers to remove excess oil, light gel moisturisers and water-based serums.
 Salicylic acid also works well with oily skin.